techidaily/site-games-able/source/_posts/a-comprehensive-guide-to-elgatos-stream-deck-range.md

 ## Understanding the Elgato Stream Deck Software

  Before we compare the different models of the Elgato Stream Deck, know that the software is identical.
-No matter which Stream Deck you buy, you'll download the same free program and have access to all the plugins (including all the[great Stream Deck streamer shortcuts](https://www.makeuseof.com/best-stream-deck-shortcuts-for-streamers/) ).
+No matter which Stream Deck you buy, you'll download the same free program and have access to all the plugins (including all the [great Stream Deck streamer shortcuts](https://www.makeuseof.com/best-stream-deck-shortcuts-for-streamers/) ).
 It's available for Windows and Mac.

 ![stream deck software](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2021/10/stream-deck-software.jpg)